prathikrvs163/Rotate-Master/README.md

 # Rotate-Master

 ## Overview
-AutoRotateImages is a Python script that automatically detects and corrects the orientation of images using OpenCV.
-If a landscape image is stored incorrectly as portrait, the script rotates it and moves it to a separate folder.
+Rotate-Master is a Python script that automatically detects and corrects the orientation of images using OpenCV.
+If a landscape image is stored incorrectly as a portrait, the script rotates it and moves it to a separate folder.

 ## Features
 - Scans all images in a folder.